ludeeus/awesomeversion/README.md

 ## AwesomeVersion class

-The AwesomeVersion class takes a version as the first argument, you can also pass in additional arguments to customize the version object.
+The AwesomeVersion class takes a version as the first argument, you can also pass in additional kwargs to customize the version object.

 Argument | Description
 --- | ---